kylemwhite/isc/README.md

 Update: Repository is now a sample Visual Studio 2015 application. ts.d files can be found in [/scripts/typings/isc](./scripts/typings/isc).
 Demo can be seen [here](https://kylemwhite.github.io/isc/).

-The goal is to provide type safety in a TypeScript web application that utilizes the Isomorphic SmartClient library and provide a development experience similar to writing Java in SmartGWT (the GWT version of SmartClient).
+The goal is to provide type safety in a TypeScript web application that utilizes the [Isomorphic SmartClient](http://www.smartclient.com) library and provide a development experience similar to writing Java in SmartGWT (the GWT version of SmartClient).
 Documentation is provided in comments in JSDoc format and will show up in intellisense.

-Note that with some editors (VS Code for example), having the TypeScript definitions reference works with JavaScript code as well.
+Note that with some editors ([Visual Studio Code](https://code.visualstudio.com/) for example), having the TypeScript definitions reference works with JavaScript code as well.
 So, this can help you out even if you don't want to switch your application to TypeScript.

 ## To get started